-Only after obtaining initial licensure, can an institution seek initial accreditation for each of the academic degree programs it offers.
-Once conferred, initial accreditation applies to the program until it has graduated students.
-Only after the first cohort of students graduate from an initially accredited program will the institution apply for full accreditation of that program.
+Only after obtaining institutional licensure can an institution seek accreditation for each of the academic degree programs it offers.
 Program accreditation is awarded for a period of five years.

-Both the process for initial accreditation and the process for full accreditation require the review of the program by a visiting committee of experts in the discipline.
-This committee is normally drawn from outside the country in order to ensure that international standards of quality are met.
+The process for program accreditation requires the review of the program by a visiting committee of experts in the discipline.
+This committee is normally drawn from outside the country in order to ensure that international quality standards are met.

-All the programs offered at Abu Dhabi University have received CAAaccreditation.
-In addition, Abu Dhabi University is committed to obtaining, where relevant, international accreditation by international accrediting bodies.
+All the programs offered at Abu Dhabi University have received CAA accreditation.

+Abu Dhabi University and International Program Accreditation

+In addition to UAE accreditation, Abu Dhabi University is committed to obtaining, where relevant, international accreditation by international accrediting bodies.

 In February of 2015, all programs in the College of Business Administration received AACSB accreditation.
-AACSB-International is the premier international accrediting body for business programs established in 1916 by the top the business schools in the United States.
-So far less than 5% of business schools in the world have been successful in achieving the prestigious AACSB accreditation.
+AACSB-International is the premier international accrediting body for business programs established in 1916 by the top business schools in the United States.
+So far, less than 5% of business schools in the world have been successful in achieving the prestigious AACSB accreditation.